David Hilbert was good at formal logic. He wondered about many things.

 We can find a first non-recognizable language using diagonalization.
 The language is called $\mathcal{X}$ and is defined by:

 The T’s in each row comprise the language recognized by $M_i$.
 The language $\mathcal{X}$ is the flipped diagonal of this table, which cannot appear in this table.
-No matter how we try to enumerate all the Turing Machines, there will never, EVER, be a row which makes $\mathcal{X}$.
+No matter how we try to enumerate all the Turing Machines, there can never be a row which makes $\mathcal{X}$.
 So $\mathcal{X}$ cannot be recognized by a Turing Machine.

 So the Halting Problem is undecidable.
 But how do we prove other problems undecidable?
 One way is to prove: “If problem $P$ were decidable, then the Halting Problem would also be decidable.”